Undergraduate Admission

 We offer limited financial aid for transfer applicants and are need-aware when making decisions on transfer applications.
 Students who feel that they may require financial assistance during their time at Brown should apply for financial aid when they make their initial application for transfer admission.
 Please visit the Office of Financial Aid website for more information regarding financial aid at Brown.

-Brown is test optional for transfer applicants through the 2023-2024 admission cycle, meaning that test scores are not a required component of the transfer application this year.
+Brown is test optional for transfer applicants, meaning that test scores are not a required component of the transfer application.
 If you would like to include test scores for review in your application, testing must be completed by February for fall entry applicants or by September for spring entry applicants to ensure receipt of scores.
 You may use your Brown Applicant Portal to self-report test scores that were not included on your Common Application.
-Please see our website for more information about our standardized testing policies.
+Keep in mind that if for any scores you choose to self-report, official score reports are required before you can arrive to campus.
+Please see our website for more information about our standardized testing policies

 If you wish to use the official test scores that you submitted with a prior application, then you do not need to resend those scores.